roshan-c/shoeshine.tv/README.md

-# shoeshine.tv
+# Shoeshine.tv
-'shoeshine.tv’, a place to upload short videos/clips to then get a URL generated for easy sharing to friends, much like outplayed.tv, but self-hosted so never have to worry about it being shutdown.
+'Shoeshine.tv’, a place to upload short videos/clips to then get a URL generated for easy sharing to friends, much like outplayed.tv, but self-hosted so never have to worry about it being shutdown.
 You can find the Trello board here: PLACEHOLDER.

 ## Installation